How to Use Claude AI for Your Small Business: The Complete Guide

 - Connectors: The same connectors from earlier in this guide (Gmail, Calendar, Notion, Slack) also work inside Cowork tasks.
 Claude can pull data from connected apps and act on it as part of a multi-step workflow.

-- Skills: Reusable instruction sets that activate automatically inside Cowork tasks.
+- Skills: reusable instruction sets that activate automatically inside Cowork tasks.
 If you have a Skill for formatting client reports, Cowork applies it without being asked.

 - Subagents: When a task is too big for a single pass, Cowork breaks it into smaller pieces and hands each one to a separate Claude instance running in parallel.
 Reviewing six competitor pitch decks?
 Cowork can assign one agent per deck, each extracting positioning, pricing, and differentiators at the same time.
 Reconciling invoices across multiple clients?
 One agent per client folder.
 The results come back coordinated into a single output.
 This is how Cowork handles work that would take hours if done one step at a time.